Select Page

 • No, applications will continue to be done through the OPRESCAS system and residents will still submit a registration form to NCOPE to begin their residency training.

-Residents Beginning Residency in 2025 or Later
+Residents Beginning Residency July 1, 2025 or Later

 I started my CAAHEP-accredited O&P master’s and will graduate in 2025, how does this update impact me?